themightyone95/toolkit/CONTRIBUTING.md

    branch.
 All work becomes centralised and easy to find.

 ## Pull Requests

+For new design features, please see the [Design Contribution] (#design-contributions) guidelines before continuing.

 1. Create a new local branch for your work.
     * This branch should be named `tkt-<issue numner>`, e.g. `tkt-00215`,